Obarun/66/doc/66-rosetta.md

 # Changes between `v0.6.1.3` and `0.7.0.0`.

-Futhers information can be found to the [upgrade](66-upgrade.html) page concerning behavior changes, frontend keyword changes and more.
+Further information can be found on the [upgrade](66-upgrade.html) page concerning behavior changes, frontend keyword changes and more.

 ## General Interface changes